wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * v1.0 was committed on July 2015 within GitHub, and released on July 21, 2015
    * v1.6 was led by a CoreOS developer
    * v1.7 was led by a Googler
-   * v1.8 is led by a Microsoft employee (<a target="_blank" href="https://twitter.com/jaydumars?lang=en">Jaice Singer DuMars</a>) after Microsoft joined the CNCF July 2017
+   * v1.8 is led by <a target="_blank" href="https://www.linkedin.com/in/jaicesinger/">Jaice Singer DuMars</a> (<a target="_blank" href="https://twitter.com/jaicesd">@jaicesd</a>) after Microsoft joined the CNCF July 2017 <a target="_blank" href="https://twitter.com/jaydumars?lang=en">VIDEO</a>
    <br /><br />

 ### Certification in Kubernetes

-On November 8, 2016 CNCF announced their <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour task-based Certified Kubernetes Administrator (CKA)</a> and <a target="_blank" href="https://www.cncf.io/certification/ckad/">2-hour Kubernetes Application Developer (CKAD)</a> exams.
-Each is $300, which includes one free retake.
+To ensure a comprehensive coverage of topics, I look to the <a target="_blank" href="https://www.cncf.io/certification/ckad/">2-hour Kubernetes Application Developer (CKAD)</a> and <a target="_blank" href="https://www.cncf.io/certification/expert/">3-hour Certified Kubernetes Administrator (CKA)</a> exams CNCF announced November 8, 2016.
+Each is $300, which includes one free fail retake.
+You'll have to take the exam again after 2 years.
+The exam has no multiple choice questions, just task-based practical responses while running live clusters.
+You'll need a corded webcame (not one built-in).

 To compare the domain focus for each exam: